 When comparing furnaces and heat pumps, one of the first questions is: how much does it cost?
 The short answer is that heat pumps are cheaper, especially considering the government provides grants to install them.
 But, the cost will depend on the house.
 If your house has a natural gas hookup, a furnace will probably be more affordable.
 On the other hand, it’s more expensive to install a furnace in a home without natural gas access.

 Both furnaces and heat pumps require routine maintenance.
 However, a furnace needs less maintenance than a heat pump.
 As a result, your maintenance costs will be higher with a heat pump.

 In terms of performance, it depends on where you live.
 Remember, heat pumps don’t generate heat, they only transfer heat from outside.
 So, heat pumps are best for moderate climates.
 That’s not to say they won’t work during our Canadian winters – a heat pump can draw heat in temperatures below freezing.
 But, a furnace will produce heat even on the coldest days.

 Since heat pumps only transfer heat, they use less energy.
 Furnaces consume more energy because they actually generate heat.
 That said, the colder the temperature, the harder a heat pump must work.
 Therefore, a furnace might be more energy efficient for cold climates.

 The answer isn’t so straightforward.
 The right heating system for you depends on your situation.
 If you live in a very cold area, you’ll probably want a furnace.
 But, if you have a secondary heat source, maybe a heat pump is a better fit.

 If you’re still undecided, get in touch with us and our experts can help you make the decision – and install the heating system that suits your home.

-Harding Heating & Air Conditioning has been Ottawa’s leading home comfort specialist since 1994.
+Team Harding has been Ottawa’s leading home comfort specialist since 1994.
 We are a family-owned and operated local business and all of our installers and technicians are fully licensed.